Metronoid/chronicler/content/systems/conditions/negative/leg wrack.md

 **Effect**: If your leg is broken, sprained, or dislocated, halve your Speed and suffer a -2 penalty on Physical rolls that require movement (and Defense).
-If both of your legs are wracked, you fall over — taking the Knocked Down Tilt — and cannot get up.
+If both of your legs are wracked, you fall over — taking the Knocked Down Condition — and cannot get up.
 Your Speed is reduced to 1; if you want to move at all, you cannot take any other action.
 Physical rolls that require movement are reduced to a chance die.

-**Causing the Tilt**: Some supernatural powers can cripple a victim’s limbs or break bones with a touch.
-A character can have his leg knocked out by a targeted blow to the leg (-2 penalty) that deals more damage than the character’s Stamina.

-**Ending the Tilt**: If the Tilt is inflicted as a result of an attack, mark an X under the leftmost Health box affected by that attack.
-The Tilt ends when that damage that caused it has healed.
-If the damage that inflicts this Tilt is aggravated, the character loses use of his leg permanently.
+**Resolution**: If the Condition is inflicted as a result of an attack, mark an X under the leftmost Health box affected by that attack.
+The Condition ends when that damage that caused it has healed.
+If the damage that inflicts this Condition is aggravated, the character loses use of his leg permanently.